+A UE multiplexes HARQ-ACK/SR and periodic/semi-persistent CSI in a same PUCCH if the UE is provided higher layer parameter simultaneousHARQ-ACK-CSI; otherwise, the UE drops the periodic/semi-persistent CSI report(s) and includes only HARQ-ACK/SR in the PUCCH.

 For a single transmission occasion of periodic/semi-persistent CSI reports, a PUCCH resource is provided by higher layer parameter pucch-CSI-ResourceList.
 For multiple transmission occasions of periodic/semi-persistent CSI reports, corresponding PUCCH resources are provided by higher layer parameter multi-CSI-PUCCH-ResourceList.

 If a UE is provided only one PUCCH resource set for transmission of HARQ-ACK information in response to PDSCH reception scheduled by a DCI format or in response to a SPS PDSCH release, the UE does not expect to be provided higher layer parameter simultaneousHARQ-ACK-CSI.

-A UE is configured by higher layer parameter maxCodeRate a code rate for transmission of HARQ-ACK/SR and periodic/semi-persistent CSI report(s) in PUCCH format 2, PUCCH format 3, or PUCCH format 4.
+A UE is configured by higher layer parameter maxCodeRate a code rate for transmission of HARQ-ACK, SR and periodic/semi-persistent CSI report(s) in PUCCH format 2, PUCCH format 3, or PUCCH format 4.